whistlegraph/aesthetic-computer/README.txt

   - [] Document each step so that I can script adding new users in the future.
  - [] Figure out how to best automate the addition of a new developer...
  - [] Why isn't artur's ssh key working?

+*** New Repo / Asset Management ***
+  - [x] Hook up whistlegraph assets to assets.aesthetic.computer and place behind a dev flag for local dev.
+  - [x] Deploy to production in a new Netlify site that copies over all the environment flags and doesn't enable Large Media!
+  - [x] Any "font" includes should work the same way... this could be tricky, also not pressing.
+  + Later
+  - [] Digitpain assets are also affected, to their references would need to be rewritten in the future.

 *** Sage Session TODOs ***
  - [] make sure color attributes work for QUADS.